bohniti/jigsaw-puzzle-solver/README.md

 ### License

-Pretty much the [BSD-2 license](./LICENSE), just don't repackage it and call it your own please!<br>
+Pretty much the [BSD 3-Clause License](https://github.com/bohniti/jigsaw-puzzle-solver/blob/master/LICENSE), just don't repackage it and call it your own please!<br>
 Also if you do make some changes, feel free to make a pull request and help make things more awesome!

 ### Get in touch